“WHEN YOU TALK ABOUT CHAKRAS, YOU TALK ABOUT EVERYTHING!” ~ SRI HARISH JOHARI

 Q. How can I work with chakras?

-One approach is though the body-oriented path of chakra yoga.
+A. One approach is though the body-oriented path of chakra yoga.

 Or, the meditation & mindfulness path of developing greater awareness of each chakra, and how your thoughts, feelings, and actions in each connect with the others.